laszlocph/gimlet-documentation/src/pages/docs/ci-integration.md

 	📖 demo-app -> staging, gitops hash 176da9babbd7647fc68f3c5268a86a1d5fc6669a, status is ReconciliationSucceeded
 ```

-Gimlet processed the deploy reuqest and generated a gitops commit with hash `176da9babbd7647fc68f3c5268a86a1d5fc6669a`.
+Gimlet processed the deploy request and generated a gitops commit with hash `176da9babbd7647fc68f3c5268a86a1d5fc6669a`.
 Then the CI step waited until the gitops commit was applied on the cluster by Flux:

 You should see the deployed resources in Kubernetes, and you can also cross-reference the generated gitops commit (With hash `176da9babbd7647fc68f3c5268a86a1d5fc6669a` in the logs above) in the gitops repository.